-The essence of Professor Grant’s opinion piece is it’s not who you know, it’s what you do.
+The essence of Grant’s opinion piece is it’s not who you know, it’s what you do.
 In other words, accomplishments are more effective calling cards to success than a business network.

 He notes the grassroots success stories of Justin Bieber and Adele, whose talents shone through on social media and caught the attention of music executives, and SPANX founder Sara Blakely, whose product rose above all the rest when Oprah Winfrey chose it as one of her favorite things of the year.
-Professor Grant’s thesis is that great ideas and great work find attention.
-To paraphrase one of my son’s favorite movies, Field of Dreams, “If you build it, they will come.”
+Grant’s thesis is that great ideas and great work find attention.
+To quote one of my son’s favorite movies, Field of Dreams, “If you build it, they will come.”

 I would love to live in that world, where talent, ingenuity and skill guarantee success.

 According to a 2021 study by Women in the Workplace, about 86 women to every 100 men are promoted to the managerial level, and as such, fewer women are able to make it onto the leadership track.
 As the 2016 version of the study stated, “Women also get less access to the people, input, and opportunities that accelerate careers.”
 Women are either not networking or are networking ineffectively.

 Women and men both view support from senior leaders as essential for success.
 Yet women report fewer interactions with those senior leaders than men do.
 They are also less likely to say that a senior leader has helped them get a promotion.

 This disparity may be caused by differences in women’s and men’s professional networks.
 Because men typically hold more senior-level positions, this means women are less likely to get access to people with the clout to open doors for them.